Martenscode/helmes-backend/README.md

 * run Spring Boot app in IDE
 * `ng serve` in angular folder

+Front-end is accessible from `http://localhost:4200/` Back-end is running on `http://localhost:8080/`

 Set up PSQL DB credentials in application.properties or use the default:
 * `URL = jdbc:postgresql://localhost:5432/postgres`